Data-Driven Predictive Control Towards Multi-Agent Motion Planning With Non-Parametric Closed-Loop Behavior Learning: Non-Parametric Closed-Loop Behavior Learning for Multi-Agent Motion Planning

 {\textbf{Proof of Theorem~\ref{thm:new}.}} First, the following lemma is introduced to complete the proof. \begin{lemma}~\cite{berberich2020trajectory} Suppose $\big(u^d,y^d\big) = \{u_k^d,y_k^d\}_{1}^{T}$ is a trajectory of an LTI system $G_o$, where $u^d$ is persistently exciting of order $L+n$.
 Then, $(\bar u, \bar y) = \{\bar u_k, \bar y_k\}_{1}^{L}$ is a trajectory of $G_o$ if and only if there exists $\alpha\in \mathbb{R}^{T-L+1}$ such that

 \end{lemma}

-Under the condition that no measurement noise exists in the input/output measurement data, it is straightforward that the column span of the generalized Hankel matrix with respect to the input/output measurement data is the whole behavior space, and then it follows from Lemma~\ref{lemma2} that the vector $g$ always exists.
-This completes the proof of Theorem~\ref{thm:new}. { }
+Under the condition that no measurement noise exists in the input/output closed-loop measurement data, it is straightforward that the column span of the generalized Hankel matrix with respect to the input/output measurement data is the whole behavior space, and then it follows from Lemma~\ref{lemma2} that the vector $g$ always exists.
+Specifically, pertinent details on the proof of input/output relationship can be found in~\cite{coulson2019data}. { }

 Notice that the results presented above are in terms of data collection and input/output relationship construction for each single agent.
-Consequently, for the multi-agent decision-making problem investigated in this work, the optimization problem is formulated as
+Consequently, for the multi-agent motion planning problem investigated in this work, the optimization problem is formulated as

 where the feasible set $\mathcal Y_i$ denotes the box constraints on the system output.

-\begin{remark} For each agent, to ensure the existence of the vector $g_i$ in the presence of real-time measurement noise in the input/output measurement data, the objective function in~\eqref{eqn:fin} can be modified by adding a weighted 1-norm of a slack variable, where more details are discussed in~\cite{coulson2019data}. \end{remark}

 To summarize the above descriptions and discussions, Algorithm~1 is given.
-In this algorithm, three major steps are necessary to carry out.
-The first step aims at designing a simple controller to stabilize the original open-loop system.
-The second step focuses on the construction of the matrix $W_i$ based on offline input/output measurement data.
-The third step completes the predictive controller design and realizes the control objectives.